 The wait for the results were quite lengthy, and my sleep and appetite were affected throughout this time.
 Finally, I had an appointment for my results.
 I remember being sat in the consultation room and waiting for the breast surgeon, then being delivered the news that I unfortunately did have breast cancer.
 It was a most surreal moment, almost like it was not me being diagnosed, but someone else.
 Half of the information relayed to me at the time of diagnosis just seemed to merge into one mumbled sound and I just sat there listening, but not really taking it all in.

 Following the initial shock, I constantly told myself that I had to remain positive and keep myself busy.
-Too much time on my hands would allow my mind to wonder to some very dark places.
+Too much time on my hands would allow my mind to wander to some very dark places.
 For me, a positive mind and keeping busy were key for both dealing with my diagnosis and recovery.

 At the beginning of September, I underwent a mastectomy and had some lymph nodes removed for biopsy.
 Due to the COVID-19 restrictions, no one could come with me to the hospital or visit.
 I recovered well, and 2 weeks after my surgery I was advised that the cancer had been contained in my right breast, with no vascular or lymph node involvement, and I would therefore not require any radiotherapy or chemotherapy.
 I was, however, prescribed Tamoxifen which is a hormone therapy used to treat hormone receptor-positive breast cancer.